-6There are often lots of fees and taxes buried in these financing arrangements.
+7There are often lots of fees and taxes buried in these financing arrangements.
 A recent car lease my wife entered into revealed a tax rate of 9%.
 There were bank fees, taxes on these bank fees, a tax on the down payment, registration fees, encumberance fees, electronic filing fees, and taxes on the monthly payments!
 This adds up to a lot of additional expenses that are unique to leasing the car.

-7Paying cash for 20% or more of the value of the home (i.e., borrowing 80% or less) typically ensures we don't have to buy mortgage insurance, which protects the lender in case the borrower defaults on, that is doesn't repay, the loan.
+8Paying cash for 20% or more of the value of the home (i.e., borrowing 80% or less) typically ensures we don't have to buy private mortgage insurance (PMI), which protects the lender in case the borrower defaults on, that is doesn't repay, the loan.

-8Alternative mortgage products include different maturities - 10, 15, and 20-year - and adjustable rate mortgages (ARMs) whose interest rate, and therefore monthly payment, changes every year.
+9Alternative mortgage products include different maturities - 10, 15, and 20-year - and adjustable rate mortgages (ARMs) whose interest rate, and therefore monthly payment, changes on a periodic basis such as quarterly or annually.